pejuangmedia/auto-upload/README.md

 - `MAIN_CHANNEL` - ID of Channel Where Anime Will Upload.

-- `BACKUP_CHANNEL` - ID of Channel Where Anime Will Be Saved As BackUP.

 - `CLOUD_CHANNEL` - ID of Channel Where Samples And Screenshots Of Anime Will Be Uploaded.

 - `LOG_CHANNEL` - ID of Channel Where Status Of Proccesses Will Be Shown.